-In the previous article we discussed about the fundamentals of IOC and DI design patterns.
-In case you have missed it you can read more about it on the following link "Inversion of control(IOC) and Dependency Injection(DI)"
+In the previous article we have discussed about the fundamentals of IOC and DI design patterns.
+In case if you have missed it you can read more about it here

 In the same article we also discussed about how Windsor can be used to solve this problem.
 In this article we will take up a simple example and try to implement DI using unity application blocks thus resulting in loosely coupled architecture.

 Any good architecture always stands on the base that components are loosely coupled. let me stress the point truly loosely coupled.
 Let's try to understand this with a scenario and how we normally approach this problem using pure object oriented way.